miketreacy/go-demo/notes.md

 ## VARIABLES
-types are autmatically inferred from the assignment value
+types are automatically inferred from the assignment value
 ```go
 // These two declarations are equivalent - the type string is inferred by the value
 var name string = "Mike"